GE to base its renewables unit in France - Alstom chief

-MOSCOW, March 28 Russian diamond miner Alrosa is not interested in buying Canada's Dominion Diamond Corp , Alrosa's Chief Executive Sergey Ivanov said on Tuesday.

-PARIS, March 11 General Electric Co will base its renewable energy unit in Paris and put a Frenchman in charge of the division after it completes the purchase of the energy activities of France's Alstom, Alstom chief Patrick Kron said on Wednesday.
+PARIS General Electric Co (GE.N) will base its renewable energy unit in Paris and put a Frenchman in charge of the division after it completes the purchase of the energy activities of France's Alstom (ALSO.PA), Alstom chief Patrick Kron said on Wednesday.

-As part of the 12.35 billion euro ($13.07 billion) takeover, to be finalised mid-2015, GE had pledged to put its global headquarters for grids, offshore wind, hydro and steam turbines in France, in a nod to the French government anxious about seeing French jobs going abroad.
+As part of the 12.35 billion euro (8.74 billion pounds) takeover, to be finalised mid-2015, GE had pledged to put its global headquarters for grids, offshore wind, hydro and steam turbines in France, in a nod to the French government anxious about seeing French jobs going abroad.

 "With regard to its commitments in terms of headquarters, General Electric will go above and beyond its commitments," Kron told a French parliament hearing.